egol/RustCal/README.md

     - `termion-backend`: uses the pure-rust [termion] library.
 Works on Linux, macOS, and Redox.
     - `crossterm-backend`: uses the pure-rust [crossterm] library.
 Works crossplatform, even for windows systems down to version 7.
     - `blt-backend`: uses the cross-platform [BearLibTerminal.rs] binding.
 Works on Linux and Windows.
+ - ### Instructions

+    1. modify the toml file line pictured below with the backend you desire
+    2. simply do `cargo run` to run the application

 ## Features
  * Month by Month displaying